vedarthjoshi/vedarthjoshi/README.md

-# This is Vedarth Joshi
+# Vedarth Joshi
-### 🔭 I’m currently learning Godot engine, java, and Android Devlopment
+### 🔭 I’m currently learning Unity engine, and Android Devlopment
-### 🌱 rn Working on a Game Project, visual Novel engine and some tools in java.
+### 🌱 rn Working on a Game Project in godot, visual Novel engine and some tools in java.
 ### 💬 How to reach me: https://www.instagram.com/joshivedarth/
 ### 📫 Email: joshivedarth1095@gmail.com
 ### 🫱🏻‍🫲🏻 I’m looking to collaborate on game/Software/designing -> project/Tasks